tasmota/docs/docs/devices/Shelly-RGBW2.md

 **DO NOT CONNECT ANYTHING TO ANY GPIOs OF THESE DEVICES!!!
 (No sensors, no switches, nothing)
 There is no galvanic isolation between the DC Inputs and the GPIOs.**
-**Do not connect AC/DC power and the serial connection at the same time** Only use a Shelly as designed.
+**Do not connect AC/DC power and the serial connection at the same time!**
+ Only use a Shelly as designed.